Table of Contents

 Pricing Models

-Using an international shipping rate calculator gives shippers a general idea on how much it costs to transport their packages, minus the added fees.
-Most carriers use one of two pricing models: flat rate shipping, and dimensional weight.
+Using an international tool for determining shipping costs gives shippers a general idea of how much it costs to transport their packages, minus the added fees.
+Most carriers use one of two pricing models: flat rate shipping and dimensional weight.

 Flat rate shipping, which is used by USPS, involves getting the average cost of all shipping and making it as your fixed rate.
 It almost certainly guarantees that you’ll pay a shipping cost based on the size of your package, ideal for anything less than 16 ounces.